The Behavioral Science for Brands Podcast

 Episode 8 Thumbnail

-Bonus Episode - The Illusion of Choice
+Bonus Episode - The key lessons from Richard’s new book, The Illusion of Choice

 How marketers can use Richard Shotton’s new book, The Illusion of Choice, to make their advertising more effective.